April 21, 2016

 It might be interesting to study the impact on bearing life by changes of other geometric parameters such as groove diameter or the rolling element diameter.

 AIM makes it easy to include fatigue analysis as part of linear or nonlinear structural analysis, helping your design process and product development costs both in time and money.
-You can learn more about fatigue analysis by watching this demonstration video.
+Get an Introduction to Ansys AIM.